Frequently asked questions

 Is everything organic and regional at MILA?

-At MILA, many products will be regional and organic, but not all: as a number of products are not available regionally or organically, or only at prices that would exclude some members of the cooperative.
+At MILA, many products will be regional and organic, but not all: because for a number of products there is no regional or organic option, or only at prices that would exclude some of the cooperative members.

-MILA will buy from many small producers and production cooperatives, but also from wholesalers.
-A good partnership with the producers is particularly important to us: fair, at eye level, without price pressure.
+MILA will source its products from many small producers and production cooperatives, as well as from wholesalers.
+A good partnership with the producers is particularly important to us: fair, on equal terms, without price pressure.

 How much do MILA products cost?